Versioned Nodes Technical Introduction

 Versions

-itself is immutable, as the version fetch
+itself immutable, as the version fetch

-capability will always
+capability will always return

-return that version, a braid of versions share a single braid fetch
+that version, a braid of versions share a single braid fetch

 capability that addresses all of them.